-4-07-14 Sliding Rock is a 60' natural rock slide with a 6-7 foot deep pool at the base - perfect for you folks looking for a waterfall to slide down.
+2-12-19 Sliding Rock is a 60' natural rock slide with a 6-7 foot deep pool at the base - perfect for you folks looking for a waterfall to slide down.
+This is a very popular place during the summer months and will be very crowded!
 The slide is a Forest Service recreation area with lifeguards and staff are on duty from Memorial Day week end through Labor Day.
-Beginning in May 2014, the fee to access the parking area will increase to $2 per person (from $1 per person).
-You can also buy a season pass for $25.
+There is a small fee to access the parking area - $3 per person with kids 3 and under getting in for free.
 Parking is somewhat limited, so go early if you can.
-It will be crowded on a summer week end.
+You are allowed to park along US276, but be sure both tires are off the pavement and don't park in between the 'No Parking' signs.
+This is a US highway and heavy equipment uses this road, so pay attention if you walk in the road!
+You still have to pay even if you walk in.
 I think kids have to be a certain size to slide alone, but can sit on the lap of an adult.
 There are bathrooms which are open in season.
 For more info, call the US Forest Service at 828-877-3350.

 I've seen people sliding off season, so I assume you can do it at any time at your own risk.
 The lines will be a lot shorter, but the water may be a little chillier.
 The water is cold in the summer also, but it feels great.